Free Shipping on US Orders

 Julie Clawson has a masters degree in intercultural studies from Wheaton College.
 She's worked as both a children's ministry director and as a co-pastor.
 But currently she spends the bulk of her time as a stay-at-home mom in Austin, Texas.
 While she might like to be volunteering at the local community garden or mentoring at-risk youth, the important and very full-time job of caring for her two toddlers keeps her close to home.
 It's been in the home environment, however, that Clawson's learned the profound lesson that she can make a big difference for the cause of justice, no matter what stage of life she's in.
 Through paying closer attention to the injustices in the world around her and listening more closely to the calls for justice throughout Scripture, Clawson started to uncover little things she could do to subvert systems of injustice.
 Buying fair trade coffee and slave-free chocolate.
 Growing some of her own food.
 Driving less.
 Hanging her clothes out to dry.
 With these kinds of decisions, she discovered, we can either support systems of injustice, or we can put our faith into action and love people through basic day-to-day choices.
 Her book, Everyday Justice, is in many ways a reminder that serving God and seeking justice is for everyone, no matter what your life looks like.
 When she's not changing cloth diapers or shopping fair trade, Clawson is busy blogging regularly at julieclawson.com and everydayjustice.net.
-She is also the moderator of and regular contributor to Emerging Women and Emerging Parents and posts regularly at the God's Politics Blog.
 In her few minutes of spare time Clawson enjoys listening to the likes of U2 and David Wilcox.
 She loves watching epic tales like Lord of the Rings and Star Wars and slightly less epic tales like Lost and Heroes, because these pop culture tales often serve not only as a reminder that the world is full of injustices, but as encouragement to anyone who wants to make things better.